ninjarope/network-simulator/README.md

 ![Travis build status](https://travis-ci.org/ninjarope/network-simulator.svg?branch=master)

-This page outlines the usage and architecture of the program while also instructing how to generate the doxygen api documentation.
-License and team information at the bottom.
+Network Simulator in C++ that provides a statistical perspective to traffic flow simulation in a network of nodes and their applications.

 ---

 This README among the other documentations and reports have been compiled and uploaded to a [temporary github page](http://rojun.github.io/doxygen_doc/index.html) (updated last in Dec 10, 2015 / commit 8ace..).
 We recommend to build/generate the doxygen documentation (instructions below) or following the given link.

+This page outlines the usage and architecture of the program while also instructing how to generate the doxygen api documentation.
+License and team information at the bottom.

 ---